Azure-Samples/smartbulkcopy/README.md

 SELECT * FROM <sourceTable> WHERE $partition.<partitionFunction>(<partitionColumn>) = <n>
 ```

-Queries are executed in parallel to load, always in parallel, data into the destination table. `TABLOCK` options is used - when possible - on the table to allow fully parallelizable bulk inserts. `ORDER` option is also used when possibile to minimize the sort operations on the destination table, when insert into a table with an existing clustered rowstore index.
+Queries are executed in parallel to load, always in parallel, data into the destination table. `TABLOCK` options is used - when possible - on the table to allow fully parallelizable bulk inserts. `ORDER` option is also used when possible to minimize the sort operations on the destination table, when insert into a table with an existing clustered rowstore index.

 ### Non-Partitioned Source Tables